Getting to Know Siri

 - Remind me to call the dentist office when I get home.

 - Send a text to Don Frederiksen.
+(She will respond asking what you want to text)

 - Hey Siri, what can you do?